margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 <br>

-**Word Associations:** stoic, serene, calm, peace, composure, humility, gentleness, placity
+**Word Associations:** stoic, serene, calm, peace, composure, humility, gentleness, placidly

 ## Perspective ##
 I wake up with a new perspective on Life, on Earth each day.